Sentencing in England and Wales: Ancillary powers of the courts

 The courts can make orders which are ancillary to the main sentence.
 They are aimed at compensating victims of offences and/or ensuring that an offender does not benefit from their offences.

 Compensation and restitution orders

 The courts can make an order that the offender pay a sum of money to his victim in compensation.
 There is a presumption that the court will make an order in an appropriate case since reasons must be given if no order is made.
-There is now NO upper limit on the maximum compensation that can be imposed in the Magistrates' Court (except for juveniles, where it is £5,000 per offence).
-In the event that the offender still has the stolen property the court will make a restitution order for the return of the goods to the victim.
+There is now no upper limit on the maximum compensation that can be imposed in the Magistrates' Court (except for juveniles, where it is £5,000 per offence).
+Compensation orders must only be made when there is a clear evidence of loss based on a summary enquiry by the court.

+In the event that the offender still has possession of stolen property the court will make a restitution order for the return of the goods to the victim.

 Disqualification from driving

 Where an offender who is charged and convicted with a driving offence, the courts have the power to disqualify the offender from driving for a certain length of time, which will depend on the type and severity of the offence.
 There is a mandatory minimum 12 months for drink-driving offences.
 For previous drink-driving convictions within the preceding ten years, the minimum period of disqualification is three years.
 The courts also have the power to disqualify offenders for any offence where a vehicle was used in the commission of the offence, for example using a car to commit burglaries in rural areas.